-Secondly, as predicted and should be the case, many companies have experienced the shift in how they perceive IT due to the cloud.
+Secondly, as predicted and should be the case, many companies have experienced a shift in how they perceive IT due to the cloud.
 The CompTIA 4th Annual State of the Channel study affirms this, finding 40% of the respondents stated their business was pushed in new strategic directions because of the cloud.
 Some companies are downsizing their IT department as cloud services push more of the technical elements to external providers.
-However, IT now plays a critical role in line of business decisions which are much more integrated with technology.
+However, IT now plays a critical role in the line with business decisions which are much more integrated with technology.
 Thus driving the need for specialized IT staff and IT professionals with a broader knowledge of the business.

 Forbes did an exhaustive analysis of WANTED data sizing the demand for cloud skills globally and reported 18,239,258 cloud computing jobs going into 2015.
-Interestingly, the market demand shows a need to add cloud skills to existing IT skills.
+Interestingly, market demand shows a need to add cloud skills to existing IT skills.
 In summary, they found a demand ratio of 100 positions per qualified cloud professional in the US.
 CompTIA’s Annual Cloud report already shows cloud providers also face a human capital challenge to meet the rising demand for cloud services.